 This page sets out the implementation methods available for Adyen’s merchants and describes the additional services that Adyen’s merchants may use.
 These descriptions should be read together with your merchant agreement with Adyen (“Merchant Agreement”).
-If you do not yet have a Merchant Agreement with Adyen, please contact email@example.com for more information.
+If you do not yet have a Merchant Agreement with Adyen, please submit a request at https://support.adyen.com/hc/en-us/requests/new for more information.

-Merchant may choose to use the Payment Interfaces described below to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).
+Merchant may choose to use the Payment Interfaces described below to connect to Adyen's API to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).

-Hosted Payment Pages allow Merchant’s customers to submit payment details on an Adyen-hosted page.
-Merchant may customize the Hosted Payment Pages by using the ‘skinning options’ made available by Adyen.
+Pay By Link allows Merchant’s customers to submit payment details on an Adyen-hosted page.
+Merchant has the ability to customize the page by setting made available by Adyen.

 Merchant may be required to complete a PCI Self-Assessment Questionnaire in accordance with Merchant’s PCI Compliance requirements and Merchant should ensure compliance with the answers provided in such questionnaire.